 Snell's point is where the derivatives of T1 and T2 have the same magnitude.

-Comparing slopes
+Comparing derivatives

-The total time is not relevant here.
 The thing that is being evaluated is the derivative of the time.
-The variation arrives at Snell's point when the curves T1 and T2 have the same slope, with opposite sign.
+In the variation space: at Snell's point the variation is at a point where the graphs T1 and T2 have the same derivative, with opposite sign.
+Hence: at Snell's point the variation is at a point where the derivative of the sum (T1 + T2) is zero.

 Discussion